 EyeSift

-The 39 months between ChatGPT's public release and May 2026 have been the most compressed period of academic policy revision in history.
-What began as a near-universal prohibition has evolved into a fragmented, institution-by-institution, course-by-course patchwork of frameworks ranging from blanket bans to mandatory AI integration.
-To understand where your institution, your course, or your discipline sits in this landscape — and why — you need to understand how the policy conversation developed and where it is heading.
+The 39 months between ChatGPT's public release and May 2026 produced one of the fastest academic-policy revisions in modern higher education.
+What began as broad prohibition has evolved into a fragmented, institution-by-institution, course-by-course patchwork of frameworks ranging from blanket bans to mandatory AI integration.
+To understand where your institution, course, or discipline sits in this landscape, start with the operational rules schools now publish.

 Key Takeaways

-• 92% of undergraduates now use AI tools in academic work (Frontiers in Education, 2025) — institutional policy is adapting to adoption reality, not driving it.
+• 95% of UK undergraduates now use AI in at least one way and 94% use generative AI for assessed work (HEPI Student Generative AI Survey 2026) — policy is adapting to adoption reality, not driving it.

 • The dominant 2026 policy shift: from "AI is prohibited" to "undisclosed AI use is a violation" — disclosure has become the universal enforcement mechanism.

-• AI detection is not reliable enough for standalone misconduct findings — no major institution uses detection scores as the sole evidence in disciplinary cases, per guidance from Turnitin and ICAI.
+• AI detection is not reliable enough for standalone misconduct findings — Turnitin's 2026 AI Writing Report guide says scores should not be used as the sole basis for adverse action.

 • Policies vary at the course level, not just institutionally — the same university may simultaneously permit AI in one course and explicitly prohibit it in another.
 Always check the syllabus.